-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
-SoFi can’t guarantee future financial performance.
-Advisory services offered through SoFi Wealth, LLC.
-SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
-Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“SoFi Securities”).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

-For additional disclosures related to the SoFi Invest platforms described above, please visit www.sofi.com/legal.
+For additional disclosures related to the SoFi Invest platforms described above, including state licensure of SoFi Digital Assets, LLC, please visit SoFi.com/legal.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.